Our Favorite Songs from February 2019

 24. “Heart Attack” by Wild Rivers: Toronto indie-folk band Wild Rivers have a whole discography full of gorgeous gems but none quite like this: bittersweet, aching, unexpected; a composition equal parts mesmeric and gentle.

-25. “Insecure” by WAYI: On her new single, Berlin-based singer-songwriter WAYI presents a slick R&B anthem that sends her sweet vocals into the spotlight, assisted by jazzy keys and smooth percussive shimmers.
+25. “Insecure” by WAYI: On her new single, Antwerp-based singer-songwriter WAYI presents a slick R&B anthem that sends her sweet vocals into the spotlight, assisted by jazzy keys and smooth percussive shimmers.

 Listen to our February 2019 Favorites playlist below and let us know if you find anything you love!